Montrii/Borderlands1.Injector/README.md

 ---

-In order to install this `loader`, you will **require** a digital copy of Borderlands 1.
+In order to install this `loader`, you will **require** a digital copy of Borderlands 1 Enhanced.
 ([Versions](#versions) for more Information).

 As we won't use a conventional .dll injector, we'll need to replace files within the original Game.
-After research, i have decided to replace the original `vorbisenc.dll` file with a modified version of it.
+After research, i have decided to replace the original `d3d9.dll` file with a modified version of it.

 > **Warning**